 North American Coach Development Summit

-Presenter Information & Program Element Descriptions
+Presenter Information & Program Submission Process

 Please read the information below before submitting a program proposal.

 The call for programs is intended for original research, collaborative work and educational purpose presentations.
 The USCCE welcomes and encourages submissions from applied practitioners, academics, and students in coaching, coach education and coach development from North America and around the world.
+Please review the Summit mission to learn more about the scope of the event, our membership, and to review previous programs to ensure your work aligns with the event.

 In an effort to keep the program fresh and innovative, authors are asked to submit no more than one abstract as a lead author.